 Philadelphia Travel Guide

-Philadelphia has history in spades, but it’s also a leader in the arts and home to gorgeous green spaces, pop-up beer gardens and terrific dining.
+Philadelphia is the home of significant moments in American history, but it’s also a leader in the arts and home to gorgeous green spaces, pop-up beer gardens and terrific dining.

 Philadelphia is one of the USA’s most historical cities: it’s where the American War of Independence began and ended, with the creation and signing of the Constitution.
 You can delve into that history at Independence Hall and the Liberty Bell, but Philly is so much more than just a beacon of American liberty.